 Many thanks to the Marybeth Buechner, who served as the CASSL faculty coordinator from Fall 2005 though Fall 2008.
 Thanks also to BJ Snowden, who served as the CASSL faculty coordinator from Fall, 2009 through Spring 2011; to Colette Harris-Mathews, who served from Fall 2011 through Spring 2013; and to Lesley Gale, who served from Fall 2013 through Spring 2015 for building on her work.
 Finally, many thanks to President Edward Bush and the Professional Development Committee for their ongoing support for CASSL.

 Dr. Rick Schubert - CASSL Faculty Coordinator (691-7494)

 Dr. Jeanne Edman - Faculty Research Coordinator (691-7501)

 Sabrina Sencil - Research Analyst (691-7385)

-Dr. Kathy McLain - Dean of Planning and Research (retired)
+Dr. Alex Casareno - Interim Dean of CASSL and Planning and Research

 Frances Anderson - CASSL Administrative Assistant (691-7303)